 National Grid colleagues have been supporting The Conservation Volunteers by participating in the planting of trees during the year.

-National Grid dividends are going chequeless from 1 August 2022.
+National Grid dividends are now chequeless.
 A bank mandate must be in place in order to receive your dividend payment.
 If you are a National Grid shareholder that receives a dividend cheque you MUST take action.

 Further details about chequeless dividends can be found on Equiniti’s website here.
 FAQs are set out below.